piecepackr/piecepackr/README.rst

 default
 ~~~~~~~

 A demo `print-and-play pdf <https://www.dropbox.com/s/7k1nrhc0sgwm0e3/default_demo.pdf?dl=0>`__ of the default type of piecepack built by this software if the user does no configuration.
 It currently builds a 4-suited piecepack using `multicolored french-suits <https://en.wikipedia.org/wiki/Four-color_deck>`_ so that it works on multiple OS platforms out of the box without the user first needing to install/configure fonts.
-It also uses a `colorblind barrier-free color pallet <http://jfly.iam.u-tokyo.ac.jp/color/#see>`_ and a suit symbol on every suited component so it can be accessible for the color-blind (as well as being decipharable if printed in grayscale) and uses a white background so not a lot of toner needs to be used in printing out these default piecepack graphics.
+It also uses a `colorblind barrier-free color palette <http://jfly.iam.u-tokyo.ac.jp/color/#see>`_ and a suit symbol on every suited component so it can be accessible for the color-blind (as well as being decipharable if printed in grayscale) and uses a white background so not a lot of toner needs to be used in printing out these default piecepack graphics.

 dual
 ~~~~